Minnesota pardons black man in century-old lynching case

-Minnesota’s pardons board on Friday granted a posthumous pardon to a black man imprisoned a century ago in the alleged rape of a white woman, part of a case that included the infamous lynchings of three other black men in Duluth.
+A black man imprisoned in Minnesota a century ago in a case that included the infamous lynchings of three other black man for the alleged rape of a white woman received a posthumous pardon Friday, with Gov. Tim Walz connecting the historic injustice to the death of George Floyd.

-The board voted 3-0 to pardon Max Mason, one of several traveling circus workers accused in the 1920 case.
-Democratic Gov. Tim Walz, a member of the board, called it “100 years overdue” and said Minnesota for too long believed that lynchings “happened (only) in the Southern states.”
+Minnesota’s pardons board voted 3-0 to pardon Max Mason, one of several traveling circus workers accused in the 1920 case.
+Walz, a member of the board, called it “100 years overdue” and said Minnesota for too long believed that lynchings “happened (only) in the Southern states.”

-“There is a direct line between what happened with Max Mason … to what happened to George Floyd on the streets of Minneapolis,” Walz said, referring to the May 25 death of Floyd that has become a flashpoint in a national movement against police brutality and racism.
+“There is a direct line between what happened with Max Mason … to what happened to George Floyd on the streets of Minneapolis,” the Democratic governor said, referring to the May 25 death that has become a flashpointin a national movement against police brutality and racism.

 Attorney General Keith Ellison and state Supreme Court Chief Justice Lori Skjerven Gildea also voted to grant the pardon.

+“(Mason’s) criminal justice process, from his first encounter with the police all the way through to his parole, was tainted and fairly characterized as racist and racially biased,” Jerry Blackwell, the attorney who wrote the pardon application, told the board.
+“With nothing but the accusation and claim of innocence by a white woman and her boyfriend.”

+The allegation came from a young man who attended the circus with 19-year-old Irene Tusken in June 1920 and who said six workers forced the couple at gunpoint into a ravine and raped Tusken, according to a case summary prepared for the board.

+The man did not mention any attack when dropping off Tusken at her parents’ house but related the story to his father the next morning, the summary said.

+Thirteen other men had been jailed, and three — Elias Clayton, Elmer Jackson and Isaac McGhie — were dragged from their cells and lynched by a white mob the night of June 15.

-“Racial terror is not limited to one section of our country,” Ellison said before the vote.
+“Racial terror is not limited to one section of our country,” Ellison, who is also overseeing the caseagainst the Minneapolis police officers charged in Floyd’s death, said before the vote.
 “It may have taken place more frequently in some places, but there’s not an inch of our country that doesn’t need to address this critical issue.”

-A case summary prepared for the board said allegation came from a young man who attended the circus with 19-year-old Irene Tusken in June 1920 and who said six workers forced the couple at gunpoint into a ravine and raped Tusken.

-According to the summary, the young man made no mention of any attack when dropping off Tusken at her parents’ house but related the story to his father early the next morning.

-Meanwhile, 13 other men had been jailed in the case, and three — Elias Clayton, Elmer Jackson and Isaac McGhie — were dragged from their cells and lynched by a mob the night of June 15.
+Twenty known lynching deaths have occurred in the state’s history, according to the Minnesota Historical Society, but Clayton, Jackson and McGhie were the only black victims.

-Mason was convicted that November, and unsuccessfully pursued appeals and pardons in subsequent years.
-During one of the pardons, St. Louis County Attorney Mason Forbes called Mason “rather unfortunate” to be convicted, said he “never was of the impression that the evidence was any too strong” and that he regarded it as unlikely Mason would have been convicted if white.
-Mason was eventually paroled in 1925.
+Mason was convicted in November 1920.
+During one attempt at a pardon, St. Louis County Attorney Mason Forbes said he “never was of the impression that the evidence was any too strong” and that he regarded it as unlikely Mason would have been convicted if he were white.
+Mason was paroled in 1925.
 He died in 1942 in Memphis, Tennessee.

 Among those speaking in support of the pardon was Duluth police Chief Mike Tusken, a grandnephew of Irene Tusken’s.